nourasharawy/Solar-System/README.md

 # Solar-System
-Its a graphic design simulating the solar system of the sun using the program of Maya.
+It is a graphic design simulating the solar system of the sun using the Maya Graghic program.